Electoral district of Colton: Bellwether electorate

 Colton could be considered South Australia's state bellwether seat as it is the only current lower house seat in parliament to have been consistently won by the party to form government.
 Only Colton and Adelaide changed from Liberal to Labor at the 2002 election when Labor won government from the Liberals, with Adelaide won by the Liberals in 2010.
 On 2014 election results and a uniform swing, Colton would have been the Liberal's 24th seat to form majority government.
 The previous, abolished seat of Henley Beach was also won by the government of the day since its creation at the 1970 election.
 Colton/Henley Beach as the bellwether for decades of elections also concurrently decided the result in the one-seat parliamentary majority outcomes of 1975, 1989, 2002 and 2014.

 Despite the long bellwether history, the 2016 redistribution ahead of the 2018 election changed Colton from a 1.5 percent Labor seat to a notional 3.7 percent Liberal seat.

 The seat's bellwether streak was broken in the 2022 election, when incumbent Liberal Matt Cowdrey retained the seat despite Labor forming government.
+Cowdrey actually won enough primary votes to retain the seat outright despite the Liberals' collapse in Adelaide.